Ansany/iOSTestTask/README.md

  ## Project structure
   - Application - application launch
   - Modules - screens (UsersListViewController, AlbumsListViewController, PhotosViewController)
-  - Library - contains extentions, customViews and assets (the CustomViews group contains all custom cells for tableView of all screens, as well as CardView (shadows for cells with photos))
+  - Library - contains extentions, customViews, assets and constants (the CustomViews group contains all custom cells for tableView of all screens, as well as CardView (shadows for cells with photos))
   - Model - data models (not divided into entity/entry)
   - Services - Service layer, working with Internet requests